-During the first quarter of 2008, we completed an underwritten public offering in which we sold 5,000,000 shares of our common stock at a price of \$27.00 per share to the public.
-We received net proceeds of approximately \$127.5 million after deducting underwriting discounts, and commissions and offering expenses.
+On September 22, 2009, we completed an underwritten public offering in which we sold 14,950,000 shares of our common stock at a price to the public of \$7.25 per share.
+We received net proceeds of approximately \$101.5 million after deducting underwriting discounts and commissions and offering expenses.